Skip to main content

 When can I switch from Vollkasko to Teilkasko?

 Standard switch is at the end of your insurance year, with a cancellation deadline usually until November 30 for a January 1 switch.
-After a premium increase or a claim, you have a special cancellation right, typically within four weeks of notice.
+After a premium increase you can cancel within one month of receiving the notice (Section 40 VVG).
+After a claim the same one-month deadline applies (Section 92 VVG).

 I am new to Germany - what do I need to know about Teilkasko?